Expertise: EU banking and capital markets union, innovation and sustainable finance, and emerging markets

 Alexander Lehmann, a German citizen, joined Bruegel as a visiting Fellow in October 2016 and is now a non-resident fellow.
-His work focuses on financial integration and regulation.
-Currently he is also engaged as adjunct professor at the Hertie School of Governance in Berlin, and as a member of the German Economic Team in Belarus and Georgia.
+He focuses on banking and capital markets policy in Europe.
+Currently, he is also engaged as adjunct professor at the Hertie School of Governance in Berlin, and a consultant to a number of central banks in eastern Europe and the Asian Development Bank.

-Until 2016 Alex was the Lead Economist with the European Bank for Reconstruction and Development (EBRD) where he headed the strategy and economics unit for central Europe and Baltic countries.
+Until 2016 Alex was the Lead Economist at the European Bank for Reconstruction and Development (EBRD) where he headed the strategy and economics unit for central Europe and Baltic countries.
 From the Bank’s regional office in Warsaw he coordinated policy dialogue with governments and central banks in the region.
-Previously, he was on the staff of the International Monetary Fund in Washington, acted as consultant for the World Trade Organisation and the central Bank of Mexico, and worked in research and teaching positions at the Royal Institute of International Affairs (Chatham House) and the London School of Economics.
+Previously, he was an official at the International Monetary Fund in Washington, acted as consultant for the World Trade Organisation and the central Bank of Mexico, and worked in research and teaching positions at the Royal Institute of International Affairs (Chatham House) and the London School of Economics.
 He has published on trade and competition policies, and on financial regulation in the Euro area and emerging markets.
-He holds an MSc in economics from the London School of Economics and a PhD from Oxford University.
+He holds an MSc in economics from the London School of Economics and a D. Phil. from Oxford University.